-DART received approximately \$433,302 in 2012 from a 1% sales and use tax imposed on certain items within its member jurisdictions compared to \$403,228 in 2011.
-These revenues constituted approximately 56% of DART's total revenues during both fiscal years 2012 and 2011.
-Approximately 50%, 16%, and 11% of these sales and use tax revenues were collected from sales in the cities of Dallas, Plano, and Irving during fiscal years 2012 compared to 50%, 15%, and 11% for fiscal year 2011.
+DART received approximately \$456,524 in 2013 from a 1% sales and use tax imposed on certain items within its member jurisdictions compared to \$433,302 in 2012.
+These revenues constituted approximately 61% of DART's total revenues during fiscal year 2013 compared to 56% during 2012.
+Approximately 51%, 15%, and 11% of these sales and use tax revenues were collected from sales in the cities of Dallas, Plano, and Irving during fiscal years 2013 compared to 50%, 16%, and 11% for fiscal year 2012.

 Basis of Accounting - The activities of DART are accounted for as proprietary funds and therefore are reported as an enterprise fund in accordance with governmental accounting and financial reporting principles issued by the Governmental Accounting Standards Board (GASB).
 Accordingly, transactions are accounted for using the accrual basis of accounting.
-Under Alternative 1 of GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, DART applies all standards issued on or before November 30, 1989, by the Financial Accounting Standards Board (FASB), except when they contradict GASB standards, and has elected not to apply FASB standards issued after November 30, 1989.

-Reporting Entity - DART has two blended component units, Regional Rail Right-Of-Way Corporation (RRRC) and Dallas Area Rapid Transit Mesquite Bus Service, LGC (Mesquite LGC).
+Reporting Entity - DART has two blended component units, Regional Rail Right-Of-Way Corporation (RRRC) and Dallas Area Rapid Transit Bus Service, LGC (LGC).
 RRRC is a legally separate corporation, which was formed to facilitate the acquisition of certain properties and right-of-way for DART.
-Mesquite LGC is a Corporation created under the LGC Act on behalf of DART to provide the City of Mesquite, Texas, public transportation (solely by bus) outside the DART service area.
-Because RRRC and Mesquite LGC directly benefit DART, GASB Statement No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations Are Component Units-an amendment of GASB Statement No. 14, requires that DART use the blending method to incorporate the financial information of RRRC and Mesquite LGC into DART's financial statements.
-The accompanying financial statements include the accounts and operations of RRRC and Mesquite LGC.
-All significant intercompany balances have been eliminated.
-Internally prepared financial statements for either Regional Rail Right-of-Way Corporation or Mesquite LGC may be obtained by contacting the Chief Financial Officer at Dallas Area Rapid Transit, 1401 Pacific Avenue, P.O.
+The RRC Board consists of three board members that are appointed by the DART Board.
+LGC is a Corporation created under the LGC Act on behalf of DART to provide public transportation service (solely by bus) outside the DART service area.
+Currently the LGC provides bus service to the cities of Arlington and Mesquite.
+The LGC Board consists of five Board members who are appointed by the DART Board of Directors.
+Since DART appoints the governing board of the RRC and LGC; has operational responsibility for them; and since the RRRC and LGC activities directly benefit DART; the financial information of the RRRC and LGC, are included in the accompanying financial statements of DART as blended component units in accordance with GASB Statement No. 61.
+Internally prepared financial statements for either RRRC or LGC may be obtained by contacting the Chief Financial Officer at Dallas Area Rapid Transit, 1401 Pacific Avenue, P.O.
 Box 660163, Dallas, TX 75266-7220.